 Tacori proposal rings are much tougher than other platinum rings in the market.
 Instead of the usual material composition used by other jewelers, their rings contain 95% platinum and 5% iridium.
 This results in a ring that looks shinier than other types of platinum rings and also makes the ring more resistant to daily wear and tear.

-From wedding bands to proposal rings, the number of available designs are countless!
+From wedding bands to proposal rings, the number of available designs is countless!
 At the point in time that I am writing this article, there are 13 different signature collections of designs for you to choose from: Blooming Beauties, Classic Crescent, Clean Crescent, Dantela, Full Bloom, Petite Crescent, Pretty In Pink, Reverse Crescent, Ribbon, RoyalT, Sculpted Crescent, Simply Tacori and Starlit.

 The highlight of the sculpted series lies in the engraving of Tacori’s iconic half-moon crescent design on the profile of the ring.
 As the name suggests, the crescents are carefully handcrafted into the side of the shanks.